Josh-Clemons/GridIron-Pickem/tasklist.md

     [x] league details accordion
         [x] update commissioner field
         [x] get user count
-        [x] create access code based on encoded league id [x] add a 'click to copy' option
+        ![] need to rework how league data is stored so non-members can see counts [x] create access code based on encoded league id [x] add a 'click to copy' option
     [] league manager tools